 Abandoned and Vacant Property

-FORECLOSED PROPERTY REGISTRATION
+** FORECLOSED PROPERTY REGISTRATION INFORMATION**

 The City of Cape Coral and the Code Compliance Division would like to work as partners with the mortgagees on vacant properties to avoid declining property values in our neighborhoods.
 Please read the Foreclosure Property Maintenance document below and complete the Registration Form.
 The cooperation between the City and these companies can provide tremendous help to these neighborhoods during these difficult economic times.

 This ordinance can also be viewed in its entirety by going to CHAPTER 12, Article IX: ABANDONED PROPERTY.
-Special attention should be given to Sections 12-96 Registration of Abandoned Real Property, 12-97 Maintenance requirements and 12-98 Security Requirements for Registered Properties.
-The Ordinance requires A MORTGAGEE to register and maintain any property of which THE MORTGAGEE has initiated the foreclosure process upon and which is vacant, with the Code Compliance Division.
+Special attention should be given to Sections 12-96 Registration of Abandoned Real Property, 12-97 Maintenance requirements, and 12-98 Security Requirements for Registered Properties.
+The Ordinance requires A MORTGAGEE to register and maintain any property upon which THE MORTGAGEE has initiated the foreclosure process upon and which is vacant, with the Code Compliance Division.

 As of June 8, 2009, an annual registration fee shall accompany the registration form(s) in the following amounts: